moncla-lab/GenoFLU-multi/README.md

 # GenoFLU-multi
+Updated March 5, 2025

+* Added the ability to annotate strains that do not have sequences for all 8 segments, enabled with the `-i` flag

-Updated February 19, 2024
+Updated February 19, 2025

 * Merged v1.06 from GenoFLU repo to include updated reference files

 Updated December 18, 2024

-* Added multiprocessing functionality, enabled with the `-m` or `-n` arguments
+* Added multiprocessing functionality, enabled with the `-m` flag or `-n` argument

 Updated November 1, 2024